opendocsg/slw-judgments-backfill/2012_SGHC_26/report.md

 _Tort_ – _Negligence_ – _Motor Accident_ – _Liability_

 [LawNet Editorial Note: The appeals to this decision in Civil Appeal No 141 of 2011 was allowed by the Court of Appeal on 5 July 2012.
-See [2012] SGCA 61.]
+See <span class="citation">[2012] SGCA 61</span>.]

 3 February 2012